 - Then make the Chickpea Filling.
 Pour the drained and rinsed chickpeas in a medium bowl and roughly mash them with a fork or a potato masher, leaving some beans intact.

 - Heat the 2 teaspoons oil in a large skillet over medium heat and once the oil is shimmering, add the diced onion.
-Cook for 4 minutes or until softened, then add the garlic and cook for an additional 1 minute.
+Cook for 4 to 5 minutes or until softened, then add the garlic and cook for an additional 1 minute.

 - To the onions, add the buffalo-butter sauce and the mashed chickpeas, and bring the mixture to a boil.
 Reduce the heat to low and simmer for 2 minutes, stirring occasionally, then turn off the heat.
 Mix in the sliced scallions and stir to combine.
 Wipe out the skillet so you can reuse it for making the quesadillas.